m0ssc0de/m0ssc0de.github.io/_posts/2020-07-18-how-to-make-a-contribution.md

 The name of "Embark Studios" was unfamiliar for me at first.
 But by some searches on Google, I found they are "old friends".
 So I write this blog and want to make a contribution to them.

 The team of Embark Studios came from EA and DICE.
-They made "Battlefield" which I spend lots of weekends at high school.
+They made "Battlefield" which I spent lots of weekends at high school.
 I can't forget the feelings of reversing the situation in "Battlefield".
-Usually, in the beginning, we stay at the last control point. enemy's helicopter was hovering in the air.
-Lots of vehicles rush in.
-With the cooperation, we go through the defense hardly.
+Usually, in the beginning, we stayed at the last control point.
+Enemy's helicopter was hovering in the air.
+Lots of vehicles rushed in.
+With the cooperation, we went through the defense hardly.
-Then get another one control point.
+Then got another one control point.
 Then two, then three.
-Oh, that pressure and concentration consume so many hormones.
+Oh, that pressure and concentration consumed so many hormones.
 I miss those guys who fought together.
 And the investor of Embark is familiar too.
 "NEXON“ made "Kart rider" which I played a lot too.
 My brain has been full of its iconic background music and brake sound effects right now.
 I miss the time when we hang out to internet cafes.